Company registration in Thailand: the complete legal process to get your certificate

 How does the Company Registration Certificate in Thailand differ from the affidavit ?

-While the Company Registration Certificate in Thailand and the affidavit are both issued by the Department of Business Development (DBD) and are essential corporate documents, they each play distinct yet crucial roles for Thai businesses.
+The Company Registration Certificate in Thailand and the affidavit are both issued by the Department of Business Development (DBD).
+They are essential corporate documents, but each plays a distinct role.

-The Company Registration Certificate in Thailand principally confirms a company’s lawful registration.
-It lists rudimentary particulars like the business name, registration digits, registered address, objectives, directors’ particulars, registered capital, and registration date.
-Its primary purpose is to validate that the company is a legally established entity under Thai law, as stipulated in the Civil and Commercial Code.
+The Company Registration Certificate confirms the company’s lawful registration.
+It includes basic details such as the business name, registration number, registered address, objectives, directors’ information, registered capital, and registration date.
+Its main purpose is to validate that the company is legally established under Thai law, as stated in the Civil and Commercial Code.

 • Purpose: The Company Registration Certificate in Thailand serves as proof of the company’s registration and lawful existence.
 On the other hand, the affidavit primarily offers a comprehensive, statement of the company’s current composition, like shareholders and signing authorities.
 The affidavit is commonly required for certain legal or financial transactions such as opening bank accounts, applying for loans, bidding on government contracts, or entering joint ventures.